Professor of Business Organization at Pompeu Fabra University, Barcelona.

 - Cost and benefit framework for the regulation of auditing, with applications to auditor rotation and the provision of non-audit services.

-Need to emphasize the value of legal services when simplifying business formalization procedures.
+Need to emphasize the value of legal services when simplifying business formalities.

 My publications include articles in The Economic Journal, Journal of Law and Economics, Harvard Business Review, Journal of Legal Analysis, Journal of Comparative Economics, Journal of Law, Economics, and Organization, Journal of Institutional Economics, Journal of Economic Behavior and Organization, Industrial and Corporate Change, International Review of Law and Economics, Management and Organization Review, Land Use Policy, and Managerial and Decision Economics, and a dozen books, including Institutional Foundations of Impersonal Exchange: The Theory and Policy of Contractual Registries (Univ. of Chicago Press: 2012), The Economics of Audit Quality (Springer: Norwell, 1999) and Corporate Governance and Regulation (Alianza: Madrid, 1990).